 Comfort or convenience items are not covered by Original Medicare, such as shower chairs, air purifiers or wigs.

-So, does Original Medicare Part B cover something like ice machines ?
+Does Medicare cover ice machines ?

 Original Medicare Part B partially covers certain cold and heat therapies on an inpatient, or outpatient basis, when prescribed as “medically necessary” by a Medicare enrolled physician, or by a therapist and co-signed by a physician.